Rostros Ocultos

 Rostros Ocultos is a Mexican rock-pop band founded in 1985, who were moderately well known in the 80s.
 It was part of the post-movement started by Caifanes, and it was one of the bands that followed its principles, along with Santa Sabina, Neón, Fobia, El Tri, Kerigma and Maná, among others.

 Its biggest success was the 1989 single El Final.
-Its singer's voice is considered one of rock en español's most representative, along with that of Saúl Hernández of Caifanes, Enrique Bunbury and Gustavo Cerati of Soda Stereo.
+Its singer's voice is considered one of rock en español's most representative.

 History

 In 1984 Cala started a punk rock band called the Pills, with himself and Pablo Martinez on guitar, Quetzalcoatl Aviles on drums, and Victor Inda on bass.

 Montana

-In 1985 in Guadalajara, two tapatío youths, young men from Guadalajara, began to make energetic rock in Spanish.
-Arturo Ybarra, then guitar player of the groups Mask and TRAX and Agustín Villa (Cala), singer for the Los Clips project and Rock'n Pills, formed a group that would reflect their lives, their dreams, their loves, their heartbreaks and their disappointments as young men.
-This new project was named Montana, after a brand of cigars.
-The magic of Montana was expressed in its first disc, 1985's Quiero más on the WEA label, showing a fresh style, light and enveloping, a disc with releases like Quiero más and Quisiera que estuvieras aquí.
+In 1985, in the vibrant city of Guadalajara, two young musicians set out to make their mark on the Spanish-language rock scene.
+Arturo Ybarra, a talented guitarist with a résumé that included the bands Mask and TRAX, joined creative forces with Agustín Villa—known to fans as Cala—whose dynamic vocal work with Los Clips and Rock'n Pills had already garnered attention.
+Together, they envisioned a band that would reflect their lives, capturing the dreams, loves, heartbreaks, and raw experiences of their generation.

+They created a band called Montana, taking the name from a new brand of cigarettes.
+They were joined by drummer Abraham Calleros (formerly of Sombrero Verde), keyboardist Andrés Franco (formerly of Mask), and bassist Victor "Chino" Inda (formerly of Los Clips) and quickly became synonymous with a fresh and gritty sound.
+They were signed by WEA and released their first album, Quiero Más, in 1985, introducing a refreshing and authentic sound.
+Songs such as "Quiero Más" and "Quisiera Que Estuvieras Aquí" resonated with listeners, offering a blend of lyrical depth and melodic innovation.
+Montana's music not only reflected the personal stories of its creators but also connected deeply with a generation seeking anthems for their own stories.

-The music of the period can be found on the 1984 Comrock WEA album, which featured Ritmo Peligroso, Punto y Aparte, Kenny y los Eléctricos, Mask and Los Clips.
+The music of the period can be found on the 1984 Comrock album, which featured Ritmo Peligroso, Punto y Aparte, Kenny y los Eléctricos, Mask and Los Clips.